Master's programme in Investigative Journalism

 Combining practice with theory

 Theoretical and practical perspectives are integrated through all the courses.
-We have an explicit pedagogical goal of moving away from the distinction between the academic and professional spheres that so often characterize vocational programmes.
+We have an explicit pedagogical goal of moving away from the distinction between the academic and professional spheres.
 This is expressed by emphasizing the methodological and problematizing aspects of journalism, as well as the possibilities of applying scientific perspectives and research for journalistic purposes.

 This goal is also highlighted in the choice we provide you for your final project, which can be carried out as an investigative journalistic project or as an academic thesis.